huggingface/candle/candle-book/src/guide/hello_world.md

 }
 ```

-This will change the loading code into a new function
+This will change the model running code into a new function

 ```rust
 # extern crate candle;